tomthetomopteris/SIL/README.md

 (1-4) = glycosidic linkage (carbon 1 on galactose is linked to carbon 4 on glucose) b = linkage type (beta)

+If a sugar is already defined, it can be given a tag to avoid reuse of the same string over and over An example is shown below:

+a6-6-2d-3u-4d-D-a = Dextrose-a

+a6-6-2d-3u-4u-D-b = Galactose-b

+Galactose-b-(b-1-4)-Dextrose-a = Lactose-a

 It can also include specific modifiers to denote extra features of a multi-sugar sequence.
 Add -R to denote repetition, -S for sulphate addition, -G for glucuronic acid addition, -AC for acetylation and -C for pyruvate addition.
 Multiple modifiers can be stacked one after the other.
 SIL is also open to editing, so you can refine how you want.